silbermm/prompt/README.md

 Returns `:yes` or `:no` based on the answer

 ### Custom confirmation choices
-Sometimes yes/no are the only choices a user can make, this method allow you to pass any choices as the confirmation.
+Sometimes yes/no aren't the only choices a user can make, this method allows you to pass any choices as the confirmation.
 ```elixir
 Prompt.choice("Accept, Reload or Cancel", accept: "a", reload: "r", cancel: "c")
 ```